sap-contributions/factoryx-edc/docs/usage/management-api-walkthrough/04_catalog.md

 # Fetching a Provider's Catalog

-**requestCatalog throws an error: Unable to obtain credentials: Failed to fetch client secret from the vault with alias: abcdef (502 Bad Gateway)**

 The catalog API is the first request in this sequence that passes through the Dataspace.
 It is executed by the Data Consumer against their own Control Plane and triggers the retrieval of a catalog from a specified Data Provider.
 The request